MyEtherWallet/cryptorates-cacher/README.md

-# coinmarketcap-cacher
+# CoinGecko-cacher

-Cache coinmarketcap data
+Cache CoinGecko data

 Query Parameters:

 - filter
   - a comma separated list of symbols to return values for\
 - strict
   - if present it will return error = true unless every pair in a filter is available